AlexYodice/SortingAlgorithmsInJava/README.md

 # Shoe Sorting Project

-This project had mainly the purpose of demonstrating various sorting algorithms implemented in Java, the programs purpose was to sort an array of shoe sizes.
-It was developed as part of personal real-life work experience> I was aiming to improve my coding skills and understanding of Java using some sorting algorithms.
+This project had mainly the purpose of demonstrating various kinds of sorting algorithms in Java, the programs purpose was to sort some basic array of shoe sizes.
+It was developed in part of personal real-life work experience > I was aiming to improve my coding skills and understanding of Java using some sorting algorithms.

 # Introduction

 The Shoe Sorting Project showcases different sorting algorithms applied to an array of shoe sizes.
 Sorting algorithms are an essential concept in computer science and play a crucial role in various applications, including data processing and analysis.
 This project serves as a learning exercise to explore different sorting techniques and their implementation in Java.

-# Sorting Algorithms
+# 7 Sorting Algorithms in this Program:

 The following sorting algorithms are implemented in this project: